Is Florida’s nickname the right one?

 Culture?
 What is our Florida life without fishing, scuba diving, boating, cave diving, beaching, surfing, sailing?
 Check out the number of water adventures our recreation industry offers.
 How many Florida communities are dependent on water resources for tourism, food, property values, aesthetics, quality of life, entertainment, industry, commerce, recreation?
 How many seafood festivals are there in the state – clams, oysters, stone crabs, blue crabs, lobster, fiddler crabs, crawfish, and shrimp to name a few!
 How many fishing tournaments are held all across our state?
 What other state has the title “Fishing Capital of the World”?

 Ok, we’re going there – politics.
 Florida voters, 75% of them, voted to pass the Florida Water and Land Conservation Amendment in 2014.
 Never before had so many Floridians from every walk of life and political angle unified to make it clear to Tallahassee the importance of our natural resources.
-Overwhelmingly, Floridians understand our natural resources’ value in relation to our quality of life, home values, business success, economy, and to the next generation.
+Overwhelmingly, Floridians understand our resources’ value in relation to our quality of life, home values, business success, economy, and to the next generation.
 But all that momentum and confidence was eroded from actions, and inactions, at the Capitol.
-But make no mistake – our team feels it.
-All Floridians feel it.
-Our new Governor DeSantis is making waves, and all politicians (residents and tourists included) need to let this be their guiding principle for the future: Our surface and ground waters are highways connecting our developed lands to our natural lands.
+Our legislators need to govern with this guiding principle: Our surface and ground waters are highways connecting our developed lands to our natural lands.
 How we treat one impacts the other.
+Floridians must vote for the representatives that truly understand this and can follow up with action (legislation)!

 Give “Sunshine State” back to New Mexico